korenyoni/yonatankoren/posts/a9-using-docker-to-build-packages.md

 ### You can use another release or another distro

-THe package manager of whatever releaes or distro you choose may already have the packages you need to build your binaries.
+The package manager of whatever releaes or distro you choose may already have the packages you need to build your binaries.

 ### You won't break your system